hnormanyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. A script that creates an empty file called hello.
 6. A script that adds execution permission to the owner of the file hello.
 7. A script that adds execution permission to the owner and the group owner,and read permission to the file hello.
+8. A script that adds execution permission to the owner and the group owner,the group owner and other users to the file hello.